-QUESTIONS FOR LABEL D Answers Can this product be served to a student with a known peanut allergy?
-Yes, it is stated that it is made in a peanut and tree nut-free facility.
-Can this product be served to a student with known egg, wheat, and soy allergies?
+QUESTIONS FOR LABEL D ANSWERS Can this product be served to a child with a known peanut allergy?
+Yes, it is stated that it is made in a peanut and tree-nut-free facility.
+Can this product be served to a child with known egg, wheat, and soy allergies?
 No, there is a risk of cross-contact with soy.